dustywhite7/Econ8320/SlidesCode/5 - Regex.md

 # Phone Numbers

-How can we solve our phone number problem?
+How can we solve our phone number problem using this same process?

 Take 5 minutes and try with your neighbors.
 1) 425-389-1180